tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/08-Stu_Portfolio_Planner/README.md

 # Portfolio Planner

-This is two part mini-project where you will work in pairs to research a group of ten stocks and perform an analysis of a $10,000 investment in the portfolio over time.
+This activity is a two-part mini-project where you will work in pairs to research a group of ten stocks and perform an analysis of a $10,000 investment in the portfolio over time.

-## Portfolio Planner - Part 1
+## Part 1: Portfolio Optimization via Risk Evaluation

 Harold has been asked to research the following ten stocks: